 The Coral (Deltasonic, 2002), a technicolor parade of catchy refrains

-(Shadows Fall, Simon Diamond plus the early single Dreaming of You).
+Shadows Fall, Simon Diamond plus the early singles Dreaming of You and Goodbye.

 Magic and Medicine (Deltasonic, 2003) lacked the nostalgic verve of

 the debut but became

 their greatest commercial success, spawning four hit singles, including Pass It On and Don't Think You're The First, although the most original song is perhaps Talkin' Gypsy Market Blues.

 the awful mini-album